marwan-osama/quoridor/README.md

 # Quoridor – Graph-Based Game Implementation

+This project is a fully playable and **scalable** digital version of Quoridor, supporting both classic and custom board sizes.

 ## Game Description

 **Quoridor** is a strategic two-player board game where both players stand at their side of the board , and the goal is simple to win: